Known worldwide for its surf beaches, Newquay has so much more…

 Trenance Gardens and the boating lake are close by.
 Ask at Tourist Information for a Tree Walk guide to all the flora and fauna in the park, enjoy a walk and then a delicious cream tea in the tea rooms afterwards.

-When staying near town, it’s a great opportunity to visit the aquarium and zoo, catch a film at the cinema or head into town for some shopping before hitting the beaches and enjoying an ice cream or Rick Stein’s Fish and Chips at Fistral.
+When staying near town, it’s a great opportunity to visit the aquarium and zoo, catch a film at the cinema or head into town for some shopping before hitting the beaches and enjoying an ice cream.
+There’s plenty to choose from!

 Just 3 miles east from Newquay you can visit Trerice, an historic manor house at Kestle Mill.
 Managed by The National Trust, the Elizabethan house and gardens were used in the original 1970’s BBC production of Poldark and are where author Winston Graham drew inspiration from for his series of novels.